SmallCoder13/youtube-downloader/README.md

 To install just click on Code -> Download Zip

-After that, unzip it and run main.py
+After that, unzip it and run setup

+to run setup, go to the folder where **youtube-downloader-main** was downloaded.
+Next, just run the file.

+Now, run main.py

 To run main.py on Debian, open a terminal by hitting Ctrl + alt + T use the cd command to navigate to the folder where the .zip file was extracted. e.g. cd Downloads/python-youtube-downloader-main